Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Theoretical Analysis

 \end{linenomath} \end{theorem} \textbf{Remark}.
-We provide the proofs in Appendix~\ref{Appendix:meta}.
+We provide the proof in Appendix~\ref{Appendix:meta}.
 This bound shows that the ideal risk depends on four non-constant terms: the empirical training errors on biased and unbiased data, the discrepancy between latent feature distributions, and the distance between the conditional distribution.
 Unlike Theorem~\ref{theorem:multi-task}, this empirical error on the unbiased data is obtained via a meta validation process.

-\textbf{Meta-learning objectives}~\cite{DBLP:conf/sigir/ChenDQ0XCLY21,wang2021combating}.
-Given this bound, we can understand why recent meta-learning approaches can achieve good performance and provide interpretations for them.
+\textbf{Meta-learning Objectives}~\cite{DBLP:conf/sigir/ChenDQ0XCLY21,wang2021combating}.
+With the bound in Theorem~\ref{theorem:meta}, we can understand why recent meta-learning approaches can achieve good performance and provide interpretations for them.
 It is worth noting that the bi-level meta-learning objective in Eq.~\eqref{Eq:meta} exactly minimizes the first and second terms when $\phi$ is the identity function.
 Unlike re-weighting objectives, the $w(\mathbf{x}_{u},\mathbf{x}_{i})$ may not be the optimal sample weight, i.e., ${1}/{p(O_{ui}|\mathbf{x}_{u},\mathbf{x}_{i})}$.
 Thus, we can not theoretically guarantee that the third divergence term is small.
 Meta-learning objectives also make the unconfoundedness assumptions and neglect the fourth term in the bound.